Knowledge Base: E-commerce Accounting and VAT Compliance

 Who must register as a VAT taxpayer?

 Mandatory registration as a VAT taxpayer in Poland is primarily regulated by the Act of 11 March 2004 on Value Added Tax.
-According to this law, the moment of registration depends mainly on the turnover limit reached.
+According to this law, the obligation to register depends mainly on the turnover threshold reached.

-• General turnover threshold: For most taxpayers whose turnover exceeds a total of PLN 200,000 in the previous calendar year, the obligation to register as a VAT taxpayer arises (Article 113(1) of the VAT Act).
+• General turnover threshold: For most taxpayers, the obligation to register as a VAT taxpayer arises once turnover exceeds PLN 240,000 in the previous calendar year (Article 113(1) of the VAT Act, as amended from 1 January 2026).

-It is also important to note some exceptions that may affect mandatory VAT registration:
+It is also important to note exceptions that may affect mandatory VAT registration:

-Intra-Community transactions: If a taxpayer plans to carry out intra-Community transactions, i.e. trade in goods between EU countries, there may be an obligation to register for VAT, regardless of the turnover achieved.
-This is due to the need to monitor the movement of goods within the European Union and to tax these transactions correctly.
+• Intra-Community transactions: If a taxpayer plans to carry out intra-Community transactions — trade in goods between EU countries — there may be an obligation to register for VAT regardless of the turnover achieved, due to the need to monitor the movement of goods within the EU and tax these transactions correctly.

-Imports and exports: as with intra-Community transactions, carrying out imports or exports may require VAT registration even if the overall turnover threshold is not exceeded.
+• Imports and exports: As with intra-Community transactions, carrying out imports or exports may require VAT registration even if the general turnover threshold has not been exceeded.

-Compulsory VAT registration is essential for conducting legal and proper business activities.
-Failure to register on time or when obliged can lead to financial penalties and other legal consequences.
-It is therefore advisable to keep up to date with changes in tax legislation and to consult a professional, such as a tax advisor or accountant, to ensure that you are operating in compliance with current tax legislation.
+Failure to register on time or when legally obliged can lead to financial penalties and other legal consequences.
+It is therefore advisable to keep up to date with changes in tax legislation and to consult a professional such as a tax advisor or accountant.

 Taxpayer exempt from VAT

-• Specificity of the activity: Certain types of activities are exempt from VAT due to their nature or social purposes.
-Examples include educational services, medical services, childcare, charitable activities, and some cultural activities.
-In the case of these activities, these entities are exempt from the obligation of VAT registration without any conditions.
+• Nature of the activity: Certain types of activity are exempt from VAT due to their social or public purpose, without any turnover condition.
+These include educational services, medical services, childcare, charitable activities, and some cultural activities.

 Optional registration for VAT